Last Updated on February 23, 2021

 If you are prepared to offer a discount, it helps to know what level of discount they’re looking for.

-If their request is reasonable, this might be the fastest way to closing a deal because you can simply agree to their request.
+If their discount request is reasonable, this might be one of the fastest ways to close a deal because you can simply agree to the request from the buyer.
 If their request is unreasonable, you can be honest that there’s too far of a gap and let them go (which will save you time, or perhaps help them come around).
-And if it’s somewhere in the middle, you can take an opportunity to figure out the best way to come together.
+And if it’s somewhere in the middle, you can continue the negotiations to figure out the best way to come together.

 6. Tell them you don’t offer discounts, with a good reason why

-If your company does not allow discounts, then naturally you’ve to got to say that.
-But be prepared with a good reason why.
+If your company does not allow price reductions, then naturally you’ve got the rights reserved to say that.
+But be prepared with a good business reason why.

-Simply telling your prospect “no, I can’t” isn’t going to win you many deals.
-But if you can explain why that’s your company’s policy in a way that makes sense, you’ve given your prospect a compelling reason to give up their request.
+Simply telling your prospect “no, I can’t” isn’t going to win you many clients.
+But if you can explain why that’s your company’s policy in a way that makes sense, you’ve given your prospect a compelling reason to give up their request for price reduction.

-A response indicating that your company does a great deal of research to make sure the pricing is competitive will go a long way.
+A response indicating that your company does a great deal of research to make sure the pricing is competitive will go a long way during the negotiation conversation.
 Customers who turn down deals because there is no discount often come back because of the strength of your overall offering.

 7. Offer a discount, but only if they accept by…

-Naturally, if you’re comfortable giving discounts, give them.
+Naturally, if you’re comfortable giving discounts, give them to the buyer.
 But be smart about it.
 You don’t want to find yourself in the situation where you agree, but your prospect continues to drag their feet.

 If you find out the price your customer wants to pay, then ask them if they’re ready to move forward if you honor it.
-Or, offer a discount, but only if they can commit to an agreement by today, tomorrow, or whatever date makes sense.
+Or, offer a discount, but only if they can commit to signing the contract agreement by today, tomorrow, or whatever date makes sense.

-Wrapping up what to say when prospects ask for a discount
+Wrapping up what to say when there’s a discount request from prospects

-Consumers are always interested in getting something for less money.
-As a sales professional, it is up to you to what to say when that happens.
-Naturally, your range of options vary based on your product, service, or company policy.
-But here are 7 reasonable and effective responses that give you a great shot at moving your deal forward.
+Customers are always interested in getting something for less money.
+Being in sales for a career, it is up to you to what to say when found in such a situation.
+Naturally, your range of options vary based on your product, service, or business policy.
+But if you’re looking for a response to a customer’s request to reduce price, here are 7 reasonable and effective ones that give you a great shot at moving your deal forward.

-- Explain how you’re offering more value than they’ll get elsewhere
+- Explain how you’re offering more value than what the prospect will get elsewhere

 - Offer more value without increasing price